Poland holds presidential election delayed by pandemic

 Poland holds presidential election delayed by pandemicNew

-WARSAW, Poland (AP) — Poles have begun voting in a presidential election that had originally been scheduled for May but was delayed by the coronavirus pandemic.
+WARSAW, Poland (AP) — Poles have begun voting in a presidential election that had been scheduled for May but was delayed by the coronavirus pandemic.
+The vote is coming amid deep political and cultural divisions in this European Union nation of 38 million.
 President Andrzej Duda, a 48-year-old conservative backed by the ruling party, is running against 10 other candidates as he seeks a second 5-year term.
 Most recent polls showed that no single candidate was likely to reach the 50% required on Sunday to avoid a runoff.
-In that case, the two candidates who finish with the most votes would face each other on July 12.
-Duda’s strongest challenge appeared to come from the Warsaw mayor, Rafal Trzaskowski, also 48, who is backed by the centrist Civic Platform party.
+In that case, the two top candidates would face each other on July 12.
+Duda’s strongest challenge is from Warsaw Mayor Rafal Trzaskowski, also 48, who is backed by the centrist Civic Platform party.